 - 12.1.
 The Town Council is keen to influence the way in which developer contributions are spent in the neighbourhood area to the full extent of their powers under national legislation and planning guidance. - 12.2.
-There are different types of contributions arising from section 106 agreements, section 278 agreements and the Community Infrastructure Levy (CIL): - A section 106 agreement (based on that section of the 1990 Town & Country Planning Act) or planning obligation is a private agreement made between local authorities and developers and can be attached to a planning permission to make acceptable development which would otherwise be unacceptable in planning terms. - A section 278 agreement refers to a section of the Highways Act 1980 that allows developers to enter into a legal agreement with the local authority to make alterations or improvements to a public highway as part of a planning application. - The Community Infrastructure Levy (CIL) is a non-negotiable charge on development based on a fixed rate per square metre of net additional development on a site, and levied by the Hertsmere Council.
+There are different types of contributions arising from section 106 agreements, section 278 agreements and the Community Infrastructure Levy (CIL): - A section 106 agreement (based on that section of the 1990 Town & Country Planning Act) or planning obligation is a private agreement made between local authorities and developers and can be attached to a planning permission to make acceptable development which would otherwise be unacceptable in planning terms. - A section 278 agreement refers to a section of the Highways Act 1980 that allows developers to enter into a legal agreement with the local authority to make alterations or improvements to a public highway as part of a planning application. - The Community Infrastructure Levy (CIL) is a non-negotiable charge on development based on a fixed rate per square metre of net additional development on a site, and levied by the HBC.
 Different charge rates would apply for different types of uses and in different areas.
 The levy is intended to fund the provision, improvement, replacement or maintenance of infrastructure required to support development in an area as set out in its local plan.
 With a 'made' (adopted) Neighbourhood Plan, the local community would benefit from an uplift in the level of CIL received, from 15% (capped at £100 per existing property) to an uncapped 25% of CIL receipts from neighbourhood area. - 12.3.
-You can include Spending Priorities in the Neighbourhood Plan e.g. how CIL / developer funds could be used locally. - 12.4.
-The Town Council intends to regularly review its spending priorities.
+The Town Council intends regularly to review its spending priorities.
 Any proposed changes to spending principles or priorities will be published for comment by the community and other interested parties.
 Once finalised, any updated list will be published on the Town Council website and in relevant literature.

-13. NON-POLICY ACTIONS
+13. NON-POLICY PROJECTS AND ASPIRATIONS